-Moist and tender Healthy Banana Bread made with whole wheat flour is so delicious you would never guess it’s healthy!
-It’s easy to make in one bowl and is the perfect breakfast or snack.
+Moist Healthy Banana Bread with applesauce is so easy to make in one bowl and is the perfect breakfast or snack.
 It is so delicious and full of sweet banana flavor, you would never guess it’s healthier!

 Table of contents

-When made with the right ingredient swaps banana bread can be healthy!
+When made with the right ingredient swaps homemade banana bread can be healthy!

-This banana bread has a glossy, sticky top that is slightly cracked.
+This banana bread has a glossy, sticky top of the loaf with a slight crack.
 When you take a bite it is full of sweet banana flavor, has the right amount of sweetness and just melts in your mouth.

 It is unlike traditional banana bread recipes that call for loads of butter, refined sugar, and flour.
 This recipe has wholesome ingredients that keep you satiated longer.